Episode 30 – Awake

 Altai: CHIEF!
 ENERGY SPIKE AT 75% – RECOMMEND EMERGENCY SHUTDOWN!

-The ultimate responsibility however was mine – I made the decision to proceed.
+The ultimate responsibility however was mine and mine alone.
+I made the decision to proceed.

 Jaak: Just like some people live in the city, and some live here in the valleys.